 Net assets with donor restrictions - Net assets resulting from contributions and other inflows of net assets whose use by the Organization is limited by donor-imposed restrictions.
-Net assets with donor restrictions at December 31, 2019 and 2018 represent pledges receivable, accumulated earnings on endowment funds, donor-restricted funds designated for various programs offered by the Organization, and donor-restricted gifts that have been invested and are to be maintained in perpetuity, the earnings of which are also restricted to support various programs offered by the Organization.
+Net assets with donor restrictions at December 31, 2020 and 2019 include pledges receivable, accumulated earnings on endowment funds, donor-restricted funds designated for various programs offered by the Organization, and donor-restricted gifts that have been invested and are to be maintained in perpetuity, the earnings of which are also restricted to support various programs offered by the Organization.

-(c) Cash and cash equivalents
+(b) Cash and cash equivalents